Getting Ready

 A litter box often serves as a bunnies feeding station and potty station.
 Bunnies like to poop as they graze and many people find it best to place the hay feeder inside or right by above the litter box.
 Rabbits are grazers and will spend a great deal of time here so make it big!
 The litter box should always be placed in the corner of their x-pen!
 Unfortunately there is a real lack of good litter boxes available.

-Pretty hay feeders/litter box units like this can be bought online on amazon or Etsy.
-We no longer recommend open litter boxes for babies due to fact we have one confirmed case and a few suspected cases of baby bunnies passing away due to the paper bedding used in this litter box style.
+We no longer recommend open litter boxes for babies due to fact we have confirmed cases of baby bunnies eating the chunks of recycled newspaper bedding and it becoming a deadly obstruction in their guts.

 Hay Feeder (optional)